Code of Conduct for RRF Conferences

 Questions & Appeal

-Any questions regarding this policy should be directed to the RRF Board or the local conference Committee, which will re-direct it to the Board of Directors.
+Any questions regarding this policy should be directed to the RRF Code of Conduct Committee Chair, RRF Board, or the local conference committee.
 In the event that an individual involved in any reported incident is dissatisfied with the disciplinary action, he or she may appeal to the RRF Board, which will privately discuss the issue and vote for a decision.